 Once the needles are in place, short pulses of electricity are passed between them.
 The needles may then be moved and the process repeated until the whole tumour and some of the surrounding area has been treated.

 The electrical pulses can affect the heartbeat.
 To prevent this happening, your heart will be monitored during the treatment.
 Doctors use ECG (electrocardiography) monitoring so that the electrical pulses are delivered between heartbeats, when the heart is least affected by the electrical currents.

 The procedure may last one to two hours, depending on how difficult it is to insert the needles into the right place.

 Will I have to stay in hospital?

-You will have to stay in hospital overnight, to make sure that you have recovered from the general anaesthetic and aren’t in any pain or discomfort.
+You may have to stay in hospital overnight.
+This is to make sure that you have recovered from the general anaesthetic and aren’t in any pain or discomfort.

 Check-ups after treatment

-You will usually have a CT or PET scan a couple of months after the IRE treatment, to check how well it has worked.
-You may also have a blood test to check for tumour markers at this time.
-These are substances in the blood produced by the cancer, and can be used to help monitor the tumour.
+You will usually have a CT or PET scan around one to three months after the treatment, to check how well it has worked.
+You may also have a blood test to check for tumour markers.
+These are substances in the blood produced by the cancer, and can also be used to help check how well the treatment has worked.

 If there are signs that the cancer may have started growing again, it may be possible to have more IRE.
 Speak to your doctor about this.

 If you are still having chemotherapy, speak to your oncology team about what check-ups you will have.